East Devonport Football Club

 The East Devonport Football Club is an Australian rules football club based on Devonport, Tasmania.
-The club competed in the North West Football League since 1987 until going into recess in 2021.
-The club currently has a full junior program in the NWFL.
+The club had competed in the North West Football League since 1987.

 History

 The club competed on an irregular basis in various non-senior North Western competitions between 1901 and 1944 before being promoted to senior status to participate in the North West Football Union from 1945 to 1986.
 In 1987 the club joined the Northern Tasmanian Football League (renamed the North West Football League in 2015), and has competed continuously in that competition until 2020.
-The club's senior arm (under-16s and older) went into recess in 2021, but the club retains a presence at junior level.
+The club's senior arm (under-16s and older) was in recess from 2021 to 2024, with the club retaining a presence at junior level; is senior team returned in 2025.